christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 Particularly, a big unstated focus on this book is on developing a deeper relationship with yourself.
 "Relationships" does a great job of forcing you to confront and accept your own imperfections.

-Summary: Romanticism - our society's script of how love and relationships are supposted to work - is wrong, unhelpful, misleading, and distructive.
+Summary: Romanticism - our society's script of how love and relationships are supposed to work - is wrong, unhelpful, misleading, and destructive.
 We need to tell ourselves more accurate stories about relationships that normalize what romanticism says is weird.
 The best long term partner is one who is good at disagreement.

 ## 1. Post-Romanticism

 Here's the script Western culture in 2017 gives you for how love is supposed to work:

 * True love means loving every part of the one right person over all other people.
 If there's something you don't like about your partner - if they need to change - it's a sign they're not the right person.
-* The right partner is your "soulmate, best friend, co-parent, co-chauffeur, accountant, household manager and spiritual guide"
+* The right partner is your "soul mate, best friend, co-parent, co-chauffeur, accountant, household manager and spiritual guide"
 * Finding the right parter is all about following your feelings (and therefore marrying for pragmatic reasons is heartless and terrible).
-You'll inately know when you've found the right person without instruction.
+You'll innately know when you've found the right person without instruction.
 * Long-term marriage is the goal of love
-* Sex is the supreme expression of love (and therefore infrequent sex and adultery are love catastrophies).
+* Sex is the supreme expression of love (and therefore infrequent sex and adultery are love catastrophes).
 When you've found your soul mate, sex is great forever (even with kids and work), and you should never be attracted to anyone else.
 * The right partner intuitively understands you without trying.
 * Relationships driven by practicalities (like having similar bathroom etiquette) or money are sinister ("gold-digger", "social climber")